118010298/123/content/authors/admin/_index.md

   - https://airs.cuhk.edu.cn/en
 highlight_name: true
 ---
-Qiyuan Wang is an undergraduate student in Statistics at the Chinese University of Hongkong, Shenzhen.
-His research interests include Artificial Intelligence, Edge Computing, Federated Learning and Transfer Learning.
+Qiyuan Wang is a graduate student in Applied Statistics at Columbia University.
+His research interests include Artificial Intelligence, Time series analysis, Bayesian analysis and Federated Learning.
 He is the key member of Computer Vision group in Special Robotics Center of AIRS, which develops inspection robots for industry, object detection algorithms for robots and federated learning system.
+He is also a course assistant for Linear regression courses in Columbia University.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.